hotwired/stimulus-site/handbook/controllers.md

 <div data-controller="clipboard list-item"></div>
 ```

-It's normal for any given element on the page to have many controllers.
+It's common for any given element on the page to have many controllers.
 In the example above, the `<div>` has two connected controllers, `clipboard` and `list-item`.

 Similarly, it's common for multiple elements on the page to reference the same controller class: